 Dr Ricarda Schmithausen, the study lead, from Bonn University in Germany said last year, “Water temperatures used in home washers have been declining, to save energy, to well below 60C (140F), rendering them less lethal to pathogens.

 “Different microorganisms can persist in domestic washing machines at those reduced temperatures.”

 How to clean your washing machine

-If you’re having the same problem, there are things you can do to get clean your washing machine.
-Try wiping down the inner seal with a towel soaked in a 50/50 mixture of bleach and warm water (you might want to leave it inside if it’s hard to remove).
+If you’re having the same problem, there are things you can do to clean your washing machine.

-To clean the whole machine, you can run a complete cycle with two cups of vinegar (added directly to the drum) on the hottest setting.
-Remember to always consult your machine’s manual for instructions on how to clean your machine.
+To clean the whole machine drum, you can run a complete cycle with two cups of vinegar (added directly to the drum) and bicarbonate soda, on the hottest setting available.